 The governments of Cambodia, Lao PDR and Vietnam have prioritized poverty reduction and environmental management in their medium term strategic plans.
 In parallel, ADB has prioritized addressing social inclusion and climate change in operations.
 The RETA directly responds to three of the five strategic thrusts outlined in the GMS Strategic Framework; Develop human resources and skill competencies; Protect the environment and promote sustainable use of natural resources; and Enhance private sector participation and improve competitiveness.
 The strategic framework recognizes the need to take action on climate change mitigation through reducing carbon emissions and rewarding carbon sinks.
-The RCOBP highlights increased focus envisaged on climate change and the environment.
-The Updated Regional COBP Results Framework 2011-2013 identifies increased access to renewable energy and increased energy efficiency; and sustainable development and increased resilience to climate change as key components of its regional objectives.

 |Project Rationale and Linkage to Country/Regional Strategy